Ensono/stacks-dotnet-cqrs-events/README.md

     - `Worker` is a CosmosDB change feed trigger function that publishes a `CosmosDbChangeFeedEvent` when a new entity has been added or was changed to CosmosDB
 - The `worker` folder contains a background worker that listens to all event types from the ASB topic and shows example handlers for them and the use of the [Amido.Stacks.Messaging.Azure.ServiceBus](https://github.com/amido/stacks-dotnet-packages-messaging-asb) package.

-The API, functions and worker all depend on the [Amido.Stacks.Messaging.Azure.ServiceBus](https://github.com/amido/stacks-dotnet-packages-messaging-asb) package for their communication with ASB.
+The API, functions and worker all depend on the [Amido.Stacks.Messaging.Azure.ServiceBus](https://github.com/amido/stacks-dotnet-packages-messaging-asb) and the [Amido.Stacks.Messaging.Azure.EventHub](https://github.com/amido/stacks-dotnet-packages-messaging-aeh) packages for their communication with Azure Service Bus or Azure Event Hub depending on the specific implementation.

 The functions and workers are all stand-alone implementations that can be used together or separately in different projects.